- How is cancer of the esophagus treated?

 Radiation treatment for cancer of the esophagus

-For internal or implant radiation (also called brachytherapy), the doctor places radioactive material very close to the cancer through an endoscope.
+For internal or implant radiation (also called brachytherapy), the doctor passes an endoscope (a long, flexible tube) down the throat to place radioactive material very close to the cancer.
 This is most often used with more advanced esophageal cancers to shrink tumors so a patient can swallow more easily.
-This method cannot be used to treat a very large area, so it is better used as a way to relieve symptoms (and not to try to cure the cancer).
+This method is better used as a way to relieve symptoms (and not to try to cure the cancer).

-- Skin changes – ranging from something like a sunburn to blistering and open sores
+- Skin changes in areas getting radiation – ranging from something like a sunburn to blisters and open sores

 - Nausea and vomiting